Hawxy/Fga.Net/README.md

 });
 ```

-4. Create an attribute that inherits from `TupleCheckAttribute`.
+Next, create an attribute that inherits from `TupleCheckAttribute`.
 From here, you can pull the metadata you require to perform your tuple checks out of the HTTP request.
 For example, an equivalent to the [How To Integrate Within A Framework](https://docs.fga.dev/integration/framework) example would be:
 ```cs
 public class EntityAuthorizationAttribute : TupleCheckAttribute